 Definition of Volunteering & Explanatory Notes

-In July 2015 Volunteering Australia, the national peak body for volunteering announced the new Australian definition of volunteering.
+The current Australian definition of volunteering was announced by Volunteering Australia, the national peak body for volunteering, in July 2015.
 Advertisers on GoVolunteer must adhere to the following definition of volunteering when listing volunteer opportunities.

 Definition of Volunteering